For optometrists · Referral hub

 What to include in an optometrist referral

 Strong referral notes help us triage accurately and reduce delays for your patient.
-Use the checklist below as a guide—include what you have available from your assessment.
+Use the checklists below as a guide — include what you have available from your assessment.
+Our optometrist resources page has downloadable guidance.

 Cataract referral checklist